Presentable signatures and initial semantics: Presentations of signatures and syntaxes

-Using the axiom of choice, we can prove a stronger statement: \begin{theorem}[\coqident{Signatures.EpiSigRepresentability}{is_right_adjoint_functor_of_reps_from_pw_epi_choice}] We assume the axiom of choice.
+Using the axiom of choice, we can prove a stronger statement: \begin{thm}[\coqident{Signatures.EpiSigRepresentability}{is_right_adjoint_functor_of_reps_from_pw_epi_choice}] We assume the axiom of choice.
 Let $\Sigma$ be a signature, and let $p : \Upsilon \rar \Sigma$ be a presentation of $\Sigma$.
-Then the functor $p^* : \Mon^{\Sigma}\rar\Mon^{\Upsilon}$ has a left adjoint. \end{theorem}
+Then the functor $p^* : \Mon^{\Sigma}\rar\Mon^{\Upsilon}$ has a left adjoint. \end{thm}

 In the proof of Theorem~\ref{thm:is_right_adjoint}, the axiom of choice is used to show that endofunctors on $\Set$ preserve epimorphisms.